camunda/blog.camunda.org/content/post/2019/12/ext-task-clients-130-spring-boot-starter-340-assert-500.md

 ### Auto-Configuration of Jackson Java 8 Modules in Spin

-Camunda Spin, together with Jackson, allows the exchanging of structured process data in the form of JSON with the workflow engine.
+Camunda Spin, together with Jackson, allow the exchange of structured process data in the form of JSON with the Workflow Engine.

 This release includes auto-configuration of the Jackson Java 8 modules.
 When adding the Maven coordinates of a Jackson Java 8 module, it is configured automatically.